royalfork/royalfork.github.io/_drafts/about.md

 I'm a programmer by trade, but have always been interested in banking, economics, and politics.
 Bitcoin is *the* intersection of all the things I love and am passionate about.
 This blog will follow my personal journey as I learn more and more about Bitcoin, in all it's facets.

-In the next months, I hope to cover:
+In the next months, I hope to cover, among other things:

 - Deep technical dive into the core protocol
-    - make your own wallet software,
+  - Make your own wallet software
+  - Broadcast transcations
-    - broadcast transcations, navigate the blockchain, program contracts, etc.)
+  - Navigate the blockchain
+  - Program contracts

+- Describe our current monetary system
+  - Outline history of government monetary regulation
-- Describe our current monetary system  (investigate the relationship between banks and government, compare monetary policies of different nation states, define the money supply and describe how it works, etc)
+  - Compare monetary policies of different nation states
+  - Define the money supply and describe how it works

-- History of Money (how did our monetary policy evolved to where it is today?, what lessons can we learn from both good and bad monetary policy?, etc.)
+- History of Money
+  - How did our monetary policy evolve to where it is today?
+  - What lessons can we learn from both good and bad monetary policy?

-- Game Theory and Bitcoin (what scenarios are good for bitcoin, how to go mainstream, economics of bitcoin mining)
+- Game Theory and Bitcoin
+  - What scenarios are good for bitcoin?
+  - How does Bitcoin go mainstream?
+  - Economics of bitcoin mining

 If you have any other ideas for posts, questions, or comments, feel free to contact me on Twitter: twitter or by email: [email]

 To the moon.

---j
+-- rf

+PS:  I own bitcoin, and have gotten paid exclusively in bitcoin for most of 2014.